DavideAlidosi/May9/ReadMe.txt

 Quick start:

+Press and release Z = Enable the contextual Hotkey based on selection, combination of selection or panels (For access to undo command is possible to use CTRL + Z)
 Press and hold Z + Left mouse button = Enable the contextual Marking Menus based on selection, combination of selection or panels
 Press and hold Z + Middle mouse button = Enable the Universal Marking MenuEnable or one of this tool contextual Marking Menu:
 	- 3D Paint tool
 	- Shooth Skin tool
+	- Paint Attribute
 	- Legacy Artisan Sulpt tool
 	- Create Particle tool
 	- Paint FX tool